CiaranHickey5/react-movie-labs/README.md

   Now playing movies page.
 This displays movies that are currently playing.
 + Feature 3
   Top rated movies page.
 This displays movies with the highest rating in the database.
-  Adding a movies to favourites is still a feature of these thee new features.
+  Adding a movies to favourites and react-query is enabled with these pages.
 + Feature 4
   Recommenedations button added to the card component.
 This links to the recommendations page.
 (To be completed)
 + Feature 5